 “This is a first-edition Jackson USA Juggernaut HT7,” explains Periphery’s Misha Mansoor as he plays his rare Silver Burst signature model with a fingerboard inlay by Fender Master Builder Ron Thorn.
 “And it’s a guitar I thought I would never see again.”

-Next, Mansoor contacted a friend who works at Guitar Center Hollywood to see if he could somehow arrange the guitar’s return.
+Next, Mansoor reached out to Guitar Center to see if he could arrange the guitar’s return.
 The conclusion of the story was a happy one.

 “Guitar Center very kindly reunited me with this guitar,” he says.